Skip to Content

 Grains are a highly nutritious food source and are included in many heart protective traditional diets like the Mediterranean diet.

-A 2015 meta-analysis concluded that diets containing high whole grain intakes were associated with a reduced risk of coronary heart disease.
+A 2023 meta-analysis concluded that diets containing high whole grain intakes were associated with a reduced risk of coronary heart disease (while refined sugary junk food can cause problems).

 Whole grain sources include wild rice, quinoa, seeded or rye bread, whole wheat, spelt, millet, oats amaranth, corn, buckwheat, and barley.